 - Mrs. Brisby from The Secret of NIMH wears a long enough shawl/cape thing that she would border on Half-Dressed Cartoon Animal.

-- All the chickens in Chicken Run wore scarves, necklaces, or any other kind of neckgear.
-This is actually because their heads for their models are all detachable from their bodies, and that they are given such to prevent their heads from falling off.
+- All the chickens in Chicken Run wore scarves, necklaces, and other kinds of neckgear.
+This is actually because the heads for their models are all detachable from their bodies; the accessories were given to obscure the seam from the audience and help prevent their heads from falling off.

 - Rattlesnake Jake in Rango wears a sombrero, some bandoleers, and a gatling gun for a rattle (most of the animals are fully clothed, but as a snake, this is really the best he can do).